rezaadi0105/ps4_autoLL/README.md

 ## How to use
 * Copy files from savedata dir to your decrypted save, then encrypted and resign to your accounts (you can either use apollo and discord bot from HTOS)
-* Copy save to your PS4
+* Copy modified save to your PS4
 * Download vtx hen from [EchoStretch's releases](https://github.com/EchoStretch/ps4-hen-vtx/releases) and use one of the `.bin` match your PS4 version and rename to `payload.bin`
 * Copy `payload.bin` to the root dir your USB drive (exFAT format) (it only needs to do once)
 * Plug to PS4 and run the games, it will do the exploit and copy `payload.bin` to internal HDD (it only needs to be copied once)
-* enjoy <be>
+* enjoy! <be>

-Please note that there might be bugs; this is an early version of the Lapse exploit, so keep it in mind.
+Please note that there might be bugs; this is an early version of the Lapse exploit, so keep it in mind. <be>
+DO NOT run the exploit again after the HEN loaded, it may cause the instability. <be>
+If you get exploit error, restart the PS4 and try again, more than 1 attempt it may cause PS4 to crash, and process the HDD check.

 ## Game Compatibility